Sad clown paradox: Pagliacci joke

+By 1858 the anecdote was attached to English actor Joseph Grimaldi (1778–1837) "the Garrick of clowns".
+As such it was retold by Charlie Chaplin and Stephen Leacock.
+The 1885 Mexican poem Reír Llorando ("Laughing While Crying") by Juan de Dios Peza, which tells the story of an English actor named "Garrik", (Note: "Garrick" in many modern printings) is widely known in Latin America.

+In 1881 Arsène Houssaye told the story of Jean-Gaspard Deburau in 1840 visiting doctor Philippe Ricord.
+Other clowns of whom the story has been told include Dominique fils (Pierre-François Biancolelli, 1680–1734), Joseph Munden (1759–1832), George L. Fox (1825–1877), Little Tich (1867–1928), and Grock (Charles Adrien Wettach, 1880–1959).

+The 1943–45 film Children of Paradise, with Deburau as main character, mentions the story.
+In the 1928 film Laugh, Clown, Laugh, it happens to Lon Chaney's character Flik.

+In Watchmen, the character Rorschach contemplates the death of fellow-crimefighter The Comedian with an internal monologue:

 Heard joke once: Man goes to doctor.
 Says he's depressed.
 Says life seems harsh and cruel.
 Says he feels all alone in a threatening world where what lies ahead is vague and uncertain.
 Doctor says, 'Treatment is simple.
 Great clown Pagliacci is in town tonight.
 Go and see him.
 That should pick you up.'
 Man bursts into tears.
 Says, 'But doctor…I am Pagliacci.'
 Good joke.
 Everybody laugh.
 Roll on snare drum.
 Curtains.

 Moore's phrasing of the joke became an internet meme in the early 2010s, using the name Pagliacci but giving alternate punchlines such as "But doctor, I don't think you understand depression."
-The original Pagliacci punchline was widely repeated on social media in 2014 following the death of Robin Williams.
+The original Pagliacci punchline was widely repeated on social media in 2014 following the suicide of comedian Robin Williams.